Damodar-D/RajasthanHack4.0/README.md

 3. SKlearn(python)

 ### Note :-
-Please run the hack.py before using the Enery Prediction in the android app.
+Please run the hack.py before using the Energy Prediction in the Android App.
 The python code establishes a server between the Android App and the machine learning model.